ContentUpgrad/mlops-playground/README.md

 - [feast](argocd/applications/feast.yaml)
 - [flyte](argocd/applications/flyte.yaml)

-The `argo-ui` is by default reachable by `port-forwarding`.
-A utility function `make argo-ui` will get you there.
+The `argo-ui` is by default reachable at `https://argocd.127.0.0.1.nip.io`. with the default admin user `admin` and the password can be retrieved by:

 ```bash
 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d